-Invite advertisers to view their campaigns
+Invite advertiser contacts to view their orders

 You can invite advertisers to view orders, line items, creatives, and report screens for their campaigns.
 Advertisers will have read-only access and may not edit campaigns or reports.
 They also can't generate new reports that haven't been shared with them.

-How contacts are different from users in DFP
+How contacts are different than users

 Users and contacts are distinct entities in DoubleClick for Publishers.